manili/VSDBabySoC/README.md

   ![selected_dac](images/selected_dac.png)

-  4. Now press `X` to extract what ever inside the `10bitdac_cap_layout_design` box.
+  4. Now press `X` to extract whatever inside the `10bitdac_cap_layout_design` box.
 We can zoom-in by pressing `Z` key on the keyboard or by typing `findbox zoom` in the console of `Magic`.
 Also we can zoom-out by pressing `SHIFT + Z` keys on our keyboard.
 Here is the result:

   ![inside_dac](images/inside_dac.png)